lapps/lapps.github.io/technical/jupyter.md

 You should now be able to start Jupyter with `jupyter notebook` or `jupyter console --kernel lsd`.

+Jupyter will read/write files in the current directory.

 ## Interacting with Galaxy

 The LSD kernel provides two methods for interacting with Galaxy: `get` and `put`.
 The `get`